AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 evaluate(y_test, dnn_preds)
 ```
 From the evaluation print, we can see that the model underpredicts the total number of sales but this is likely due to the large outliers that the model can't predict.
-You should get the R2 score between 0.5 and 0.7 which is good enough to conclude that our model makes meaningful predictions.
+You should get the R2 score between 0.5 and 0.7 which is **good enough to conclude that our model makes meaningful predictions**.
 MAE achieved here is quite large as well, but this agan is due to the outliers.
 If you want, you can perform similar evaluation excluding outliers, and you'll get much better results in terms of MSE or MAE.
 Here's the scatter plot where we can see that the outliers and we can confirm that those with larger CLV are also generally predicted to have larger CLV.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dnn_clv/dnn_eval.png" alt="evaluation-scatterplot">